JackLawhorn/Heavens-Above-Gardens-Below/Posts/Fall of the Materialists College.md

 Unlike the falls of the [[Oremongers Guild]] and [[House Lightbringer]] in the [[Early Crisis of Hubris]], the [[Materialists College]]'s own fall left its scholars alive to suffer the consequences.
 Prepared for the arrival of the [[Triumph of the Sobek|Triumph]] and informed of their accusations against the [[College]], the [[Orator|Orators]] of the other [[Great House|Great Houses]] – at this point only the [[House of the Sun]] and the [[Silver Wolves]] – readied trusted agents of the [[Jurisweard]] who were put in place to swiftly enact justice once the accusations of the [[Sobek]] could be made first-hand.

-Within a span of only minutes, their Orator was detained and brought before the others, the laboratories of the [[necromancer demons]] were raided and evidence collected, and dozens of [[Materialist magics|materialist]] scholars were rounded up for later questioning.
+Within a span of only minutes, their Orator was detained and brought before the others, the laboratories of the [[Necromancer demons]] were raided and evidence collected, and dozens of [[Materialist magics|materialist]] scholars were rounded up for later questioning.
 Their Orator was accused by his peers upon the steps of the [[Court]], before nearly the entire population of [[Omphalos, the City of Gardens]].
 He was summarily kicked down the steps and killed by the mob.

 The trials of the apprehended scholars lasted weeks.
 Those proven to have taken part in their College's dark experiments were [[#Exile and flight of the necromancers|exiled]] from the City, at least those who weren't executed by the Jurisweard or killed by the populace before their departure.
 Only a few innocents remain, now [[House|Houseless]].